CrossOmics/Lotus/docs/getting_started.rst

 Example output visualization:

+The visualization below was generated using the demo dataset (`data/demo_data.h5ad`) with the Louvain workflow:

 .. figure:: _static/examples/umap_alternating_louvain.png
    :alt: UMAP visualization from Louvain workflow
    :width: 600px
    :align: center

-   UMAP visualization colored by Louvain clusters from the scanpy workflow example.
+   UMAP visualization colored by Louvain clusters from the scanpy workflow example, generated using `data/demo_data.h5ad`.

 Alternating Between Methods in the Same Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~